 Biodiversity: Greening of the area to promote wildlife.

 Commemoration: The pier and arches will highlight the original alignment of the Champlain Bridge.

 Summary Report: Co-Design Workshop

 To ensure these local redevelopment projects meet people’s expectations, JCCBI organized a co-design workshop in December 2019 to get the community involved in generating ideas to redevelop the shoreline and the ice control structure.

-You can consult the which presents the highlights of the discussions and reflections that took place during this workshop.
+You can consult the summary report which presents the highlights of the discussions and reflections that took place during this workshop.

 This summary report contributed to the development of initiatives carried out as part of the Heritage Champlain program.